numpy/numpy/doc/source/user/absolute-beginners-outline.rst

 - What is an array?

   - An array is a central data structure of the NumPy library.
-It has two main components: a grid of elements that can be indexed in `various ways <indexing-slicing-and-iterating>`.
-The elements are all of the same type, referred to as the array `dtype`.
+It has two main components: a grid of elements that can be indexed in `various ways <https://numpy.org/devdocs/user/quickstart.html#indexing-slicing-and-iterating>`_ The elements are all of the same type, referred to as the array `dtype`.
 All of the values in an array should be the same type and an array can be indexed by a tuple of nonnegative integers, by booleans, by another array, or by integers.
 The *rank* of the array is the number of dimensions.
 The *shape* of the array is a tuple of integers giving the size of the array along each dimension.

   - One way we can initialize NumPy arrays is from nested Python lists.